killa-kyle/codekit-kickoff/README.md

 ## What It Still Needs to Do

--Remaining questions need to be added
+- Remaining questions need to be added
--Categories
+- Categories
 - Javascript needs fine tuning
-- dynamically insert both questions and answers
+- Dynamically insert both questions and answers
+- Navigation
+- Editable Questions as well as answers
+- Scroll to Top

 ## Acknowledgement